abachma2/d3ploy/README.md

 The method builds a function that represents the data as a sumation of harmonics of different order.
 In the case of having a set of data that presents oscilations the user should set the degree to 2.

 #### Stochastic Optimization
-Currently a work in progress
+Currently in development

 ## Demand Fac
 This facility is a test facility for D3ploy.
-It generates a random amount of supply and demand for commodities, and then reports these using the **RecordTimeSeries** functions inside of Cyclus.Thus providing a supply and demand to the institutions.
+It generates a random amount of supply and demand for commodities, and then reports these using the **RecordTimeSeries** functions inside of Cyclus.
+Thus providing a supply and demand to the institutions.

 Amount of commodity demanded and supplied can be determined randomly through